abhishek-kumar-code/Redfish_Public/Specification.md

 * Services may support the PUT method to replace a resource in whole.
 If a service does not implement this method, status code [405](#status-405) shall be returned.
 * Services may return a representation of the resource after any server-side transformations in the body of the response.
-* Services should return status code [405](#status-405) if the client specifies a PUT request against a collection.
+* Services should return status code [405](#status-405) if the client specifies a PUT request against a Resource Collection.
 * The PUT operation should be idempotent in the absence of outside changes to the resource, with the possible exception that ETAG values may change as the result of this operation.

 ##### Create (POST)

 The POST method is used to create a new resource.
-The POST request is submitted to the resource collection in which the new resource is to belong.
+The POST request is submitted to the Resource Collection in which the new resource is to belong.

-Submitting a POST request to a resource representing a collection is equivalent to submitting the same request to the Members property of that resource.
-Services that support adding members to a collection shall support both forms.
+Submitting a POST request to a Resource Collection is equivalent to submitting the same request to the Members property of that Resource Collection.
+Services that support adding Members to a Resource Collection shall support both forms.

 * Services shall support the POST method for creating resources.
 If the resource does not offer anything to be created, a status code [405](#status-405) shall be returned.
 * Services shall only support POST operations for URIs representing either a ResourceCollection entity or an Action (see [Actions (POST)](#actions-post-)).